 - Be sure your flanges fit properly.

 - There should be some space around your nipples, so your nipples can move freely during pumping.
 Your flange may be too small if your nipple rubs against the sides of the flange while pumping.
 Your flange may be too big if a large portion of your areola is drawn into the flange while pumping.
+You can also try angled flanges, which are ergonomically designed to fit your breast better.

 - Make sure your partner is on board to help